Skip to content

 Firm that specializes in providing accounting, tax, and advisory services

 On April 28, 2026, the accounting firm Langenberg, Strubberg, Arand & King, LLC appeared on the leak site of the pear ransomware group.
-The firm, which provides accounting, tax preparation, and advisory services, had internal files exfiltrated during a ransomware attack.
+The firm, which provides accounting, tax preparation, and advisory services, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals affected remains unknown, clients whose financial and tax records were stored with the firm may have had sensitive personal data exposed.

 Public reporting indicates the firm was listed on the pear ransomware group’s leak site on April 28, 2026.
 The data consists of internal files exfiltrated after a ransomware deployment.
 No specific client count or detailed inventory of exposed records has been released by the firm or the attackers.
 The breach follows the typical pattern in which ransomware operators first gain access, exfiltrate data, then threaten public release unless a ransom is paid.